Battle of Bulldogs goes to Highland

 Waterloo quarterback Aidan Morrow was 1-for-8 passing for just five yards and three interceptions.

+Osterhage, who has six sacks on defense, has 546 yards rushing this season with six TDs.

+Bryce Reese leads the Bulldogs defense this season with 77 total tackles.
+He’s also the team’s punter, averaging nearly 43 yards per punt.

-Waterloo (5-2) plays next Friday at Triad (4-3) in another key MVC contest.
+Waterloo (5-2) plays this Friday at Triad (4-3) in another key Mississippi Valley Conference contest.

+Triad, which lost 35-0 at Highland on Sept.
+23, is coming off conference wins over Mascoutah and Jerseyville the past two weeks.